Faculty Author Type

 • The common law is a dialogue taking place over time within and between jurisdictions.

 Notable illustrations of these themes include the High Court of Australia’s judgment in Binsaris v.
 Northern Territory (§2.2.4) recognising incarcerated indigenous youths’ claims of unlawful battery by prison officers; the Supreme Court of Canada’s judgment in R v.
-Le (§2.4.4) addressing police racial profiling, trespass, and false imprisonment; the opinion dissenting from the Supreme Court of the United States’ denial of certiorari in Baxter v.
-Bracey (§6.6.9.2) concerning the US doctrine of qualified immunity from constitutional tort liability for government officers; and the Ontario Court of Appeal’s judgment in Cloud v.
-Canada (§19.7.2) certifying a class action of First Nations residential school survivors’ claims in negligence, battery, and assault.
+Le (§2.4.5) addressing police racial profiling, trespass, and wrongful detention; the opinion dissenting from the Supreme Court of the United States’ denial of certiorari in Baxter v.
+Bracey (§6.6.8.2) concerning the US doctrine of qualified immunity from constitutional tort liability for government officers; and the Ontario Court of Appeal’s judgment in Cloud v.
+Canada (§19.7.1) certifying a class action of First Nations residential school survivors’ claims in negligence, battery, and assault.

-While primarily focussing on case law from Canadian courts, this coursebook incorporates judgments from comparative common law jurisdictions such as Hong Kong, India, and New Zealand, as well as extracts of commentaries from the world’s leading tort law scholars.
+While primarily focussing on Canadian case law, this casebook incorporates judgments from comparative common law jurisdictions, including Hong Kong, India, Kenya, New Zealand, and Singapore, as well as excerpts of and links to commentaries from the world’s leading tort law scholars.

-This coursebook is designed to complement the 1L curriculum in common law Canadian law schools.
-It does not try to present an exhaustive overview of all of Canadian tort law.
-Instead, it focusses on the central doctrines and topics that are most commonly taught in 1L torts courses.
+This casebook is designed to complement the teaching of tort law in common law Canadian law schools.
+Rather than presenting an exhaustive treatment of the subject, the content focusses on the central doctrines and topics.

-The coursebook was designed with flexibility in mind.
-Each chapter is largely self-contained so that teachers can assign topics to suit their syllabi.
+The casebook is designed with flexibility in mind.
+Each chapter is largely self-contained so that instructors can assign sections to suit their syllabi.
 The edited cases link back to original judgment transcripts on open-access platforms.
-Extracts of relevant British Columbia statutes are accompanied by lists of all other provinces’ equivalent statutes.
+Extracts of relevant Federal and British Columbia statutes are accompanied by lists of other provinces’ equivalent statutes.

 Comments